-If you make an advance payment on an insurance policy that covers more than one tax year, you can only deduct the part that buys insurance for the current tax year.
-You must wait until the next year to deduct the part that buys insurance for that year, and so on.
+When to deduct.
+Under the cash method of accounting, premiums are not deductible until paid.
+If you make an advance payment on an insurance policy that covers more than one tax year, deduct only the part that buys insurance for the current tax year.
+You must wait until the following tax year to deduct the part that buys insurance for that year, and so on.

 Example.
 You are a direct seller.
-In June 1999, you pay \$1,200 in premiums for merchandise insurance effective July 1999 through June 2001 (\$50 per month).
-You can deduct \$300 in 1999 ( $$50 \times 6$ months), \$600 in 2000 ( $$50 \times 12$ months), and \$300 in 2001.
+In June 2000, you pay \$1,200 in premiums for theft insurance effective July 2000 through June 2002 (\$50 per month).
+You can deduct \$300 in 2000 (\$50 \times 6 months), \$600 in 2001 (\$50 \times 12 months), and \$300 in 2002.

 Dividends.
 An insurance dividend is a return of part of the premiums you paid.
-If you receive dividends from business insurance premiums you deducted in an earlier year, you must report all or part of the dividend as business income on your return.
-For more information, see Recovery of amount deducted in chapter 1 of Publication 535.
+If you receive dividends from business insurance premiums you deducted in an earlier year, report all or part of the dividend as business income.
+For more information on recovery of prior deductions, see chapter 1 of Publication 535.